-Nutrition Services
+• Nutrition Services

-The Juvenile Justice School Nutrition Services section provided ongoing training, monitoring, support, policy and food safety/HACCP updates, local wellness initiatives and activities to engage our youth, and awards and recognition resources to food service staff to ensure successful implementation of the School Nutrition Program and continued its responsibility to combat problems associated with poor nutrition and the promoting of healthy eating habits and lifestyle changes to the youth in our care.
-Youth in YDCs were provided with nutritious and healthy K-12 meals that compliment and comply with the federal Child Nutrition School Breakfast and the National School Lunch Program dietary standard and meal pattern requirements.
-Meals were prepared by food service staff who received the American National Standards Institute accredited food safety program approved by the National Restaurant Association, N.C.
-Department of Public Instruction School Nutrition Services section, and the United States Department of Agriculture.
+The Juvenile Justice School Nutrition Services section provides oversight and ensures compliance of the School Nutrition Program on behalf of the Division's youth development centers for the Department.
+The section ensures continued federal funding to the Division by providing reimbursable meals that complement and comply with the federal Child Nutrition School Breakfast and the National School Lunch Program.
+Child Nutrition and center staff work to combat problems associated with poor nutrition and promote healthy eating habits and lifestyle changes to the youth in our care.
+Youth we serve are provided with nutritious and healthy K-12 meals daily.
+Meals are prepared by food service professionals who are certified in a food safety program approved by the National Restaurant Association, N.C.
+Department of Public Instruction School Nutrition Services section, and the U.S. Department of Agriculture.